johnson-zhang-au/dbt-runer/README.md

 This demo plugin showcases the integration of Dataiku, dbt, and Snowflake, highlighting key functionalities related to workflow orchestration and automation.

-Currently, the plugin supports Snowflake, but in theory, the same approach could be adapted to work with other databases supported by dbt.
+Currently, the plugin supports *Snowflake*, but in theory, the same approach could be adapted to work with other databases supported by dbt.

 ## Requirements
 In order to successfully run this project, you will need the following: